Judges

 Steve is an Emmy and Murrow Award winning photographer and editor, who has spent the last 15 years covering news in New England.
 He currently works for NBC Boston.
 He has worked in documentary filmmaking, and co-created the Out Of Sync Film Podcast.

-Mary-Paige is the Senior Executive Producer of NH Chronicle, a nightly magazine program that airs on WMUR-TV and features people, places, and things to do in the State of New Hampshire.
+Mary-Paige is the Senior Executive Producer of New Hampshire Chronicle, a nightly magazine program that airs on WMUR-TV and features people, places, and things to do in the State of New Hampshire.
 NH Chronicle features long-form storytellers, and bring viewers all around the state digging up moving human interest stories and hidden gems.
 She is a NH native and has been working in television since 2004, with NH Chronicle since 2011.

 Mike is the senior editor and producer for The Troupe Productions in Windham, New Hampshire.